Published 29 July 2021

 - Commit local changes containing migration scripts into your local Git repository.

-- Create new branches for a new feature to work on.
+- Create new branches and switch branches for feature work.

 Setting up Git

-If your Project folder is not in a Git repository, then you'll see this screen.
+If you already created your project using a folder that is not in a Git repository, then you'll see this on the Version control tab.

 To use Git through Redgate Change Control, you have to initialize your Project Folder to be a git repository.